 - Number: 15 - Definition: Based on designated Metropolitan Planning Organizations (MPO) within the Commonwealth.
-If an MPO boundary includes only a portion of a county, the entire county will be included in the needs analysis area. - Purpose: - Support intra-regional travel - Bridge the gap between existing conditions and the desired future for the state's economy - Established: - Regional Networks were established as part of VTrans 20401. - Characteristics - At least 50,000 people in an urbanized area per US Census estimates - Regional Networks include VTrans Activity Centers, which are "areas of regional importance that have a high density of economic and social activity" and are associated with the Regional Networks (RNs)
+If an MPO boundary includes only a portion of a county, the entire county will be included in the needs analysis area. - Purpose: - Support intra-regional travel - Bridge the gap between existing conditions and the desired future for the state's economy - Established: - Fifteen Regional Networks were established in December 19, 2015 - Fauquier County added to Northern Virginia RN as of March 16, 2021, as per MWCOG MPO Study Area boundary change in 2014